 First Presbyterian Academy is committed to making every effort to ensure that finances do not prevent families from enrolling in our school.
-In order to provide families with complete confidentiality and objectivity, our school utilizes the services of FACTS Grant & Aid Assessment, a service of FACTS Management Company, Inc. We encourage all families who have financial need to apply for tuition assistance.
+In order to provide families with complete confidentiality and objectivity, our school utilizes the services of FACTS Grant & Aid Assessment, a service of FACTS Management Company, Inc. We encourage families in K5 - 12th Grade who have financial need to apply for tuition assistance.

 - All required fields completed in the online application

 - The financial aid application fee paid

 - Students in K5 - 12th Grade must first be enrolled/re-registered for the upcoming school year and all applicable fees must be paid before a completed financial aid application will be considered.
 (Re-registration fees can be refunded if tuition assistance granted is not adequate for continued enrollment.)

 - All documentation required by FACTS Grant & Aid Assessment must be uploaded directly to the financial aid application or faxed to FACTS.

 Financial Aid Application Link: https://online.factsmgt.com/aid

 When completing your financial aid application, please select First Presbyterian Academy, Inc., Greenville SC 29615 as the school to which you are applying for financial aid.

 Financial aid is a grant applied to tuition that does not have to be repaid.
 It is awarded on the basis of a family’s demonstrated financial need.